| |

 and is used as a pollinator for other late chestnuts such as Marival and

 Marigoule.
 This is the last cultivar to drop its nuts.
-Nut size is medium
+Nut size is large.

-to large.
-Produces nuts in the 4th or 5th year after the grafted tree is
+Produces nuts in the 3rd or 4th year after the grafted tree is

 Bisalta #2 Chestnut Tree (ExJ)